Tamilselvanpalanivel01/WhatsApp-Web-Clone/README.md

-# WhatsApp-Web-Clone
-click to visit website : https://tamilselvanpalanivel01.github.io/WhatsApp-Web-Clone/

-Certainly!
-A good GitHub repository description should provide a clear and concise overview of your project.
-Here's a sample description for your WhatsApp website project:

----

 # WhatsApp Web Clone

 Welcome to the WhatsApp Web Clone project!
 This is a web application developed using HTML, CSS, JavaScript, jQuery, AJAX, and PHP, aiming to replicate the functionality of the official WhatsApp web platform.